Guidelines for Staff providing references

 Students: Subject to the guidelines on minor disciplinary offences in 2.1 above, disciplinary offences should be referred to only if the charges have been substantiated.
 There may be occasions when a reference is requested during the course of disciplinary proceedings.
 If the reference cannot be delayed until the proceedings have been concluded, no reference should be made to those proceedings.
 If the charges are subsequently substantiated, the letter of reference may need to be supplemented with this information and the student informed accordingly.

 2.4 All references should be marked 'Private and confidential - for addressee (or named committee or panel as the case may be) only'.
-However, referees should note the impact of the Data Protection Act 1998 (see above), which make it more likely that a subject will gain access to a copy of a reference given about him/her.
+However, referees should note that data protection legislation means that a subject may gain access to a copy of a reference given about them on request.

-2.5 References should be given in writing if at all possible.
-If it is necessary to give an oral reference, there should be an accurate contemporaneous written record made of what was said and should be followed up by a written reference by fax or post stating that the written version is definitive.
-Where a telephone reference is unavoidable, the referee should take reasonable steps to verify the identity of the person at the other end.
+2.5 References should be given in writing wherever possible.
+If it is necessary to give an oral reference, there should be an accurate contemporaneous written record made of what was said, and this should be followed up by a written reference stating that the written version is definitive.
+Where a telephone reference is unavoidable, the referee should take reasonable steps to verify the identity of the person requesting the information.

 2.6 "To whom it may concern" references should be avoided as the University does not in these circumstances know the identity of the person to whom it owes a duty of care.
-In addition, there may be an inadvertent disclosure of information to a third party in breach of the Data Protection Act.
+In addition, there may be an inadvertent disclosure of information to a third party in breach of data protection legislation.

-2.7 Some employers or grant awarding bodies will use a written proforma with boxes to tick.
-Although it is easy to tick boxes, references provided in this way carry every bit as much legal force as a written reference.
+2.7 Some employers or grant-awarding bodies will use a written proforma with boxes to tick.
+Although it is easy to tick boxes, references provided in this way carry as much legal force as a narrative reference.
 The normal duty of care continues to apply.
-If the referees are not happy with the choices provided they should say so and, if necessary, provide a backup, covering note in order to put the responses into context to ensure that the reference is fair.
+If the referees are not happy with the choices provided they should say so and, if necessary, provide a backup covering note in order to put the responses into context to ensure that the reference is fair.

 2.8 Subjects should be asked to seek prior (general or specific) authority before giving a referee's name to any organisation which may require a reference.
 Members of staff might wish to make it clear to subjects that this is the only basis on which they are prepared to give references.
 (This is preferable to the referee being put on the spot to provide a reference, particularly where the referee has had little or no recent contact with the subject.)

-2.10 A reference should include the following disclaimer: "Whilst all reasonable efforts have been made to ensure the truth and accuracy of the statements made in this reference, neither the referee nor the University will be held responsible for any errors, omissions or misstatements contained in the reference".
+2.9 A reference should include the following disclaimer: "Whilst all reasonable efforts have been made to ensure the truth and accuracy of the statements made in this reference, neither the referee nor the University will be held responsible for any errors, omissions or misstatements contained therein".

-2.11 If individuals and departments take common sense precautions and remember that they have a duty of care in the provision of references, they should not normally encounter any difficulty.
+2.10 If individuals and departments take common sense precautions and remember that they have a duty of care in the provision of references, they should not normally encounter any difficulty.
 If, however, you are challenged or receive a notice of action, you should not admit liability as this may invalidate the University's insurance cover.
-The matter should be notified to the Pro Vice-Chancellor (Student and Staff Services) immediately so that appropriate action can be taken by the University in consultation with its legal advisers.
+The matter should be notified to Human Resources immediately so that appropriate action can be taken by the University in consultation with its legal advisers.

-2.13 Staff: References in respect of financial status for use in mortgage applications etc may only be provided by the Finance Director.
+2.12 Staff: References in respect of financial status for use in mortgage applications, etc. may only be provided by Human Resources.

-2.14 References should be up-dated appropriately to discharge the duty of care to both recipient and subject and to comply with the Data Protection Act.
+2.13 References should be updated appropriately to discharge the duty of care to both recipient and subject and to comply with data protection legislation.